A is for Apologies for Past Practices of Forced Adoption

 N is for Name

-Or names … I have four Christian names …
+From unnamed to very well named!
+I have four Christian names …

 I have called myself Di since moving to South Australia where Dianne (pron: die-yannnn) is used.
 I’m sure my readers will understand.
 It’s just Di … I can’t make it shorter but I can spell it out when people still get it wrong.